MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Each timeline teaches a lesson:
 - **What to do:** Alpha (balance), Beta (wisdom), Delta (authenticity), Chi (observation)
-- **What never to do:** Epsilon (perfection trap), Mu (utilitarian horror)
+- **What never to do:** Epsilon (perfection trap), Mu (utilitarian horror), Iota (climate denial to extinction)
-- **Lessons through catastrophe:** Omega (nuclear), Kappa (plague), Gamma (tyranny + genocide)
+- **Lessons through catastrophe:** Omega (nuclear), Kappa (plague), Iota (climate), Gamma (tyranny + genocide)
 - **Cautionary dystopias:** Tau (corporate), Sigma-8/9 (conquest), Theta-7 (war)
 - **Evolution questions:** Omicron (digital), Rho (post-human), Psi (scattered)
 - **Alternative paths:** Lambda (simplicity), Zeta (youth), Beta (wisdom)

 The Auditor judges not which is right, but what each teaches.
 Reality-Prime becomes a synthesis—taking the best lessons while avoiding the worst failures.

+**Special lesson from Iota:** Slow catastrophes (climate change) require aggressive early intervention, not gentle guidance.
+By the time denial breaks, feedback loops have activated and extinction becomes inevitable.
+Unlike nuclear war (fast shock) or plague (medium suffering), climate change kills through incrementalism—"next year" repeated for thirty years until it's too late.

 The core message: **There are no optimal solutions to the question "What is humanity for?"
 Only trade-offs.
 Only impossible choices.
 Only different answers, each with costs and benefits.**

-127 billion lives across eighteen training timelines—all real, all existing simultaneously in quantum superposition—paid the price for Zero-Beyond to learn what works and what fails.
+132 billion lives across nineteen training timelines—all real, all existing simultaneously in quantum superposition—paid the price for Zero-Beyond to learn what works and what fails.

 And now, with all lessons learned, Reality-Prime can begin.